 - Follow your recipe carefully: It takes time for cheese to curd properly, whether your curding with acid or rennet.

-- Rennet: Age and quality of the rennet will affect how well the curds form.
+- Rennet: Age and quality of the rennet (affiliate link) will affect how well the curds form.
 Soft, crumbly curds may be caused by expired rennet or low-quality vegetarian rennet.

 - Type of milk: UHT pasteurized milk shouldn’t EVER be used to make cheese.
 In general pasteurization and homogenization will decrease cheese yield.
 However, using raw milk will not necessarily make it easier to make cheese.
 Non-homogenized milk might separate into milk and cream, giving you a dry tasting cheese with low milk fat.
 And raw milk contains its own bacterial culture, which will compete with any culture you add to the milk.
 If you are going to use raw milk, it’s best if it is REALLY fresh, because the natural bacterial culture in raw milk increases over time.